 Hogan’s Time in AWA

-Hogan, increasingly popular, begins to regularly fight in Japan, in the New Japan Pro Wrestling, winning prestigious tournaments and sharing the stage with the icon Antonio Inoki, both as a partner and as opponents.
+Hogan, increasingly popular, begins to regularly fight in Japan, in the New Japan Pro Wrestling, winning prestigious tournaments and sharing the stage with the icon Antonio Inoki, both as partners and as opponents.

 In the US he begins working in the American Wrestling Association (AWA), run by Verne Gagne, primarily in Minnesota.